 - Gout often begins in the big toe – Gout, a form of arthritis where sharp uric acid crystals build up in the body, frequently appears first as pain and swelling in the big toes, though researchers aren’t entirely sure why this is.
 Though long known as the “disease of kings” because it afflicted those with access to rich food and drink, gout is increasingly beginning to become common among commoners too.

 - Yoga and legs – In yoga, the “legs up the wall” pose not only relieves tired or cramped legs, but it also eases anxiety and stress.

 - Importance of cushioning your feet – Typically in a person’s 30-40’s, the natural fat pads on the bottoms of the feet made from collagen & elastin gradually thin out, causing foot pain by the end of the day unless properly cushioned footwear is worn.

 - Dancing on toes can hurt – Ballerinas are famous for their incredible ability to dance “en pointe,” or on their toes.
 The technique requires not just strength in the digits, but also support throughout the body to stay straight.
-Not surprisingly, though, dancing en pointe carries a great deal of risk with it.
-The Wikipedia article has a long list of potential injuries; among them are tendonitis, dermatitis, hammer toes, stress fractures and bunions.
+Not surprisingly, though, dancing en pointe carries a great deal of risk with it, and can result in a long list of potential injuries such as tendonitis, dermatitis, hammer toes, stress fractures and bunions.